biodiversitydata-se/SBDI4R/README.md

 ```

 ### Example 1: Name searching and taxonomic trees
-We want to look at the taxonomy of tits, but we don’t know what the correct scientific name is, so let’s search for it:
+We want to look at the taxonomy of titmice, but we don’t know what the correct scientific name is, so let’s search for it:
 ```R
 sx <- search_fulltext("parus")
 (sx$data[,c( "name","species", "speciesGuid", "rank")])